Daguhh/naivecalendar/README.rst

     note_%Y-%m-%d.txt

-Not giving it a day directive will make it occur every year (usefull for birthday isn't it?)
+Not giving it a year directive will make it occur every year (usefull for birthday isn't it?)

 .. code:: ini

     birthday_on_%d-%m.txt

 The calendar handle multiple events types (that are simply differents folders), you can define new event type by adding an entry in [EVENTS] section in configuration files.
-Paths are relative to home.
+Paths are relative to user's home.

 .. code:: ini